Alfred Gilman Sr.: Life and career

 Gilman was born February 5, 1908, in Bridgeport, Connecticut, to Joseph Gilman and Rebecca Ives Gilman.
 Joseph Gilman owned a music store in Bridgeport, and his son learned to play several musical instruments.
 Unlike his father, however, Alfred Gilman turned to science, receiving a bachelor's degree from Yale College in 1928 and Ph.D. in Physiological Chemistry from Yale in 1931 for a dissertation entitled "Chemical and Physiological Investigations on Canine Gastric Secretion."
 He then joined of the Department of Pharmacology at the Yale School of Medicine as a postdoctoral fellow, where he and Louis S. Goodman, a young M.D., became colleagues and close friends.
 In 1934, a year before joining the Yale faculty as an assistant professor, he married Mabel Schmidt.
 Their daughter, Joanna, was born in 1938, and their son, Alfred Goodman Gilman, in 1941.
 The younger Alfred Gilman, whose middle name was taken from Louis Goodman, followed his father into pharmacology and was awarded the 1994 Nobel Prize in Medicine and Physiology.

 While teaching together, Goodman and Gilman perceived a need for an updated textbook in pharmacology that reflected advances in medicine and clarified the linkages between pharmacodynamics and pharmacotherapy.
 With assistance from Mabel, the text was first published in 1941 by the Macmillan Publishing Company as The Pharmacological Basis of Therapeutics, and Gilman remained a senior editor for its first six editions.
-The seventh was releases shortly after his death.
+The seventh was released shortly after his death.